 Submitted applications will be reviewed by a jury of five to seven members comprised of a diverse mix of individuals representing the Houston community, academia, city governance, and local and international experts and practitioners in the fields connected to the grant’s theme, architecture, design, engineering, and urbanism.

-Grantees from each of the two categories will be announced at the end of April, during the annual Rice Architecture Awards Ceremony.
+Grantees from each of the two categories will be announced May 6, during the annual Rice Architecture Awards Ceremony.

 The Houston Design Research Grant is made possible thanks to a generous gift from The Mitsui U.S.A.
 Foundation, the philanthropic arm of Mitsui & Co.
 (U.S.A.), Inc. (“Mitsui USA”).